saferpay/jsonapi/texts/ContainerDictionary.md

 	<div style="padding-bottom: 10px">May be used to restrict the brands which should be allowed.
 If not sent, we use all brands configured on this terminal.</div>
 	<i class="small text-muted">
-Possible values: AMEX, BANCONTACT, BONUS, DINERS, DIRECTDEBIT, EPRZELEWY, EPS, GIROPAY, IDEAL, INVOICE, JCB, MAESTRO, MASTERCARD, MYONE, PAYPAL, PAYDIREKT, POSTCARD, POSTFINANCE, SAFERPAYTEST, SOFORT, TWINT, VISA.<br />
+Possible values: AMEX, BANCONTACT, BONUS, DINERS, DIRECTDEBIT, EPRZELEWY, EPS, GIROPAY, IDEAL, INVOICE, JCB, MAESTRO, MASTERCARD, MYONE, PAYPAL, PAYDIREKT, POSTCARD, POSTFINANCE, SAFERPAYTEST, SOFORT, TWINT, UNIONPAY, VISA.<br />
 					<span>Example: [&quot;VISA&quot;, &quot;MASTERCARD&quot;]</span>
 	</i>
 </td>